openscilab/pymilo/paper/paper.md

 Additionally, running complex models in JavaScript runtimes introduces memory and speed limitations, making deployment of large neural networks prohibitively slow or even infeasible in the browser context [@NerdCorner2025].

 In summary, current solutions force practitioners into a trade-offs between security, transparency, end-to-end fidelity, and performance preservation (see Table 1).
-The machine learning community still lacks a truly end-to-end solution that allows models to be shared safely (with no risk of arbitrary code execution), inspected easily by humans, and faithfully reconstructed for seamless use across diverse environments.
+The machine learning community still lacks a safe and transparent end-to-end model serialization framework through which users can securely share models, inspect them easily, and accurately reconstruct them for use across diverse frameworks and environments.

 **Table 1**: Comparison of PyMilo with existing model serialization tools.